Envestnet Summary BCP Disclosure 2022

 The following are examples of our strategic partners; a comprehensive list can be made available upon request:

 We have contacted our critical business constituents defined as those businesses with which we have an ongoing commercial relationship in support of our operating activities, such as vendors providing us critical services and have determined the extent to which we can continue our business relationship with them in light of the internal or external SBD.
 We will quickly establish alternate arrangements if a business constituent can no longer provide the needed goods or services when we need them because of an SBD to them or our firm.

-We have contacted our critical counterparties, such as our disaster recovery providers, Clearing Firms, and Custodians to determine if we will be able to carry out our transactions with them in light of the internal or external SBD.
-Where the transactions cannot be completed, we will work with our Clearing Firm or contact those counterparties directly to make alternative arrangements to complete those transactions as soon as possible.
+We have contacted our critical counterparties, such as our disaster recovery providers to determine if we will be able to carry out our transactions with them in light of the internal or external SBD.
+Where the transactions cannot be completed, we will contact those counterparties directly to make alternative arrangements to complete those transactions as soon as possible.

 Our firm’s Data & Analytics business is subject to regulation by the Office of the Comptroller of the Currency (“OCC”); the Federal Reserve System (“FRS”); and the Federal Deposit Insurance Corporation (“FDIC”).
 We file reports with our regulators using paper copies through the U.S. mail and electronically using fax, email, and the Internet.
 In the event of an SBD, we will check with the OCC, FRS, FDIC, and other regulators to determine which means of filing are still available to us and will use the means closest in speed and form (written or oral) to our previous filing method.
 In the event that we cannot contact our regulators, we will continue to file required reports using the communication means available to us.

 DATA & ANALYTICS SEGMENT

 101 Market Street

 San Francisco, CA 94105